The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Introduction

-In arbitrary even dimensions $d$, the coefficient $({\mathcal L}_{\frac{\partial}{\partial r}})^{d-1} g_r\big|_\Sigma$ in the Fefferman--Graham expansion of a Poincar\'e--Einstein metric also changes covariantly when computed with respect to a different choice of boundary metric representative~$\bar g\in \cc_\Sigma$, but once again is not determined by the boundary data~$(\Sigma,\cc_\Sigma)$~\cite{GrVol}.
-It therefore defines an invariant of the Poincar\'e--Einstein structure which we term a {\it (Poincar\'e--Einstein) Dirichlet-to-Neumann tensor}~$\operatorname{DN}^{(d)}$.
-When it exists (meaning when the data of $(\Sigma, \cc_\Sigma)\hookrightarrow M^d$ uniquely determines a corresponding Poincar\'e--Einstein structure, for example for boundary metrics suitably close to the round sphere~\cite{GrahamLee}), the map is termed the {\it (Poincar\'e--Einstein) Dirichlet-to-Neumann map}; see~\cite{LittleRobin}.
-The linearization of this map is studied in~\cite{Wang}.
-The data of the boundary conformal class of metrics $\cc_\Sigma$ and the tensor~$\operatorname{DN}^{(d)}$ determines the formal Fefferman--Graham asymptotics of $g_r$ to all orders~\cite{FG}.
-The above definition extends to odd dimension $d$ structures in the case that the boundary~$(\Sigma,\cc_\Sigma)$ is conformally flat; see below.
+Note that, as bundles, $\otop\odot^2T^*M[-3]|_\Sigma$ and $\otop\odot^2T^*\Sigma[-3]$ are in fact isomorphic.
+However, on the one hand, the tensor $\operatorname{DN}^{(6)}$ is defined invariantly with respect to choices of $\bar g \in \cc_\Sigma$, while~$\VIo^{\sss\rm DN}$ is invariant with respect to choices of~$g\in \cc$.
+Therefore we will use both notations, rather than invoking this isomorphism.
+Also strictly, since $\otop$ includes restriction to $\Sigma$ in its definition, we could drop the moniker $|_\Sigma$, but shall not do so for reasons of emphasis.
+Theorem~\ref{blunt} can be proved by exhaustion; key details are provided in Appendix~\ref{wedetestappendices}.

-A main point of this article is to both give a simple characterization of these maps and, in particular, compute Dirichlet-to-Neumann tensors $\operatorname{DN}^{(d)}$ for dimensions $d\geq 4$.
-Critically, Dirichlet-to-Neumann tensors are natural and of transverse order $d-1$; see Proposition~\ref{Redford}.
-Thus we establish higher dimensional analogs of Theorem~\ref{blunt}.
-This result dovetails nicely with a seminal physics conjecture of Deser and Schwimmer~\cite{DS} that was proved by Alexakis~\cite{AlexakisI,AlexakisII}, as well as work on renormalized volumes by Anderson~\cite{Anderson} and Chang, Qing and Yang~\cite{CQY}.
-The latter work builds on the former ones to show that general even dimensional renormalized volumes are a sum of an Euler characteristic term plus an integral over~$M_+$ whose integrand is a natural conformal invariant.
+A main point of this article is to both give a simple characterization of these maps and, in particular, compute conformal hypersurface invariants, denoted~$\FF{\hh\hh d\hh\hh }^{\sss\rm DN}$ and termed {\it Dirichlet-to-Neumann hypersurface invariants}, that each capture the Dirichlet-to-Neumann tensor $\operatorname{DN}^{(d)}$ for dimensions $d\geq 4$.
+Critically, Dirichlet-to-Neumann tensors are natural and of transverse order $d-1$; see Proposition~\ref{Redford}. {\it I.e.}, we shall establish higher dimensional analogs of Theorem~\ref{blunt}.